REDLANTERNDEV/social-app/README.md

 # Social App

-This README outlines the instructions for setting up the project with Clerk authentication and the PostgreSQL database.
+This project is a social media application similar to X and Bluesky.

 ## Environment Variables